JornWildt/Mason/Documentation/Mason-draft-2.md

   4. If the navigational element is a void action then ignore the argument object and invoke the action.

-  5. If the navigational element is a JSON or JSON+Files action then use the argument object as input values to the action and invoke it.
+  5. If the navigational element is a JSON or JSON+Files action then use the argument object as input to the action and invoke it.

   6. If the navigational element is a generic action then the behavior is undefined and must depend on some prior agreement with the server.